Financial aid applicants must meet the federal eligibility requirements for aid, and if asked, provide documents as needed to support eligibility:

 - You must be a U.S. citizen or eligible non-citizen.

 financial aid programs, and for loan deferment, you must enroll in your

 - You must be in good academic

 - You must not be in default on any federal loan or owe a repayment on any federal grant.

-- You must comply with all federal regulations governing selective service registration and use of funds for educational purposes.
+- You must comply with all federal regulations governing Selective Service registration and use of funds for educational purposes.

 - You must meet all federal eligibility requirements.
 To learn more about these eligibility requirements, including information about any prior drug conviction and federal student aid eligibility, please refer to the FAFSA questions and answers at http://studentaid.ed.gov/eligibility.

-Additional information is available on the Financial Aid website.
+section of the Financial Aid website.